likamrat/foldingathome/README.md

-# FOLDING@HOME - Microsoft fight on COVID-19
+# FOLDING@HOME Team 999 - Microsoft fight on COVID-19

 From the FAH team [website](https://foldingathome.org/about/):